-At Norway's seaweed research station they collect all the twin female calves born in the nation, they live in a stall and are given the same diet but one is supplemented with seaweed.
-Throughout their lives they are monitored for milk and health.
-The cow fed seaweed lives longer, gives more and higher quality milk, has less disease and over her lifetime produces around 3 calves more than her sister...consistently.
+At Norway's seaweed research station they collected twin female calves, they lived in a stall and were given the same diet but one was supplemented with seaweed.
+Throughout their lives they were monitored for milk and health.
+They proved that cows fed seaweed live longer, give more and higher quality milk, have less disease and over their lifetime produce around 3 calves more than the un-supplemented sister...consistently.

 Supplementing livestock with seaweed is a win-win for farmers and for the planet.
 It will be interesting to see how many farmers and station owners take it up.
 On the SBS TV programme "For The Love Of Meat" by presenter Matthew Evans the methane story was shown on Thursday 3rd Nov. at 7.30 in the evening.
 It was truly fascinating and well explained by JCU.